Linus4/eldritchinstinct/main.typ

 - Make sure to leave space for interaction between investigators.

 === Expectations
-- Before playing, establish shared expectations with your players using Patrick O'Leary’s #link("https://200wordrpg.github.io/2016/supplement/2016/04/12/CATS.html")[CATS method].
-Concept: Pitch this game and show them the principles.
-Aim: Explain what the players are trying to accomplish.
-Tone: Come to a consensus on what the group wants.
-Subject Matter: Is there something that could make anyone uncomfortable?
-Discuss what boundaries need to be set, if any.
+- Before playing, establish shared expectations with your players using P. R. O'Leary's #link("https://proleary.com/2016/04/25/the-cats-method-a-story-telling-game-opening-ritual")[CATS method] which stands for Concept, Aim, Tone and Subject Matter.
+At only 200 words, the article is well worth reading.
 - Prepare a strong introduction for your session in order to create the right mood, pull your players into the game world and serve as an example for the players.
 - Your goal is not to explicitly scare your players, but to create an immersive, eerie atmosphere and to build tension.